Môle-Saint-Nicolas: Economy

 Local fishing is a major industry in this part of the country.
 The production and distribution of wood charcoal is another major industry of the local people.
 There is a port for transporting charcoal to larger cities that utilizes wooden sailing vessels to transport the major fuel for cooking in Haiti.
-Charcoal production has devastated the original forest that once covered this area.
+Charcoal production has destroyed the original forest that once covered this area.
 The landscape surrounding Mole looks more like the high desert of Arizona than a lush tropical island that was first described to Europeans by Christopher Columbus.
-Tourism is still a growing sector with its natural beauty of fine white sandy beaches, caves, and wide bay sheltered from the winds, also a clear and bluish sea with corals where multitudes of multicolored fish live and an exotic and luxuriant panorama.
-Its streets are traced to cordeau and its colonial vestiges and fine gastronomy are also important.
+Tourism is still growing, but still with its natural white sandy beaches, caves, and wide bay sheltered from the winds, also a clear and bluish sea with corals where some of multicolored fish live.
+It's an exotic panorama.
+It's streets are traced to selling cordeau for fishing, and its colonial vestiges and fine gastronomy are also important.

 Transportation

 The road network of Haiti has become decrepit, with roads in Nord-Ouest being no exception.
 However, in Môle-Saint-Nicolas itself, the roads are passable in a sturdy vehicle.
 There is a dirt airstrip, Môle-Saint-Nicolas Airport, to the north of the town which is serviced by two airlines: Mission Aviation Fellowship and Sunrise Airways.